-Pain management services, cardiac catheterizations, echocardiograms, hip, knee, and shoulder procedures, ultrasounds, PET, CT, Nuclear Cardiology (NUC), MRI, and MRA scans may require that your provider get prior authorization (approval in advance).
+Pain management services, hip, knee, and shoulder procedures, may require that your provider get prior authorization (approval in advance).
 Please have your provider contact the plan for more details.

-0% - 20% of the cost for each Medicare covered clinical diagnostic lab procedure and test, X-ray, diagnostic mammogram, or radiation therapy service.
+0% - 20% of the cost for each Medicare-covered clinical diagnostic lab procedure and test, X-ray, diagnostic mammogram, or radiation therapy service.

-0% - 20% of the cost for each Medicare covered diagnostic radiology PET, CAT, MRI, MRA, and NUC service.
+0% - 20% of the cost for each Medicare-covered diagnostic radiology PET, CAT, MRI, MRA, and NUC service.

-0% - 20% of the cost for each Medicare covered clinical diagnostic lab procedure and test, X-ray, diagnostic mammogram, or radiation therapy service.
+0% - 20% of the cost for each Medicare-covered clinical diagnostic lab procedure and test, X-ray, diagnostic mammogram, or radiation therapy service.

-0% - 20% of the cost for each Medicare covered diagnostic radiology PET, CAT, MRI, MRA, and NUC service.
+0% - 20% of the cost for each Medicare-covered diagnostic radiology PET, CAT, MRI, MRA, and NUC service.